AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-rs.md

  </tr>
 </table>

 Used for fine-tuning render appearance.
-Use the render feature of the Vignette Authoring Tool (part of the Scene7 Image Authoring package) to create render settings strings.
+Use the render feature of the Vignette Authoring Tool (part of the Dynamic Media Image Authoring package) to create render settings strings.

 ## Properties {#section-9a2b2228789046658cb80eddf343af75}